Computerdaily.info

 • This new 'Switch Between Windows' feature doesn't always work right.
 In the Quick Launch toolbar, I have occasionally clicked the icon that displays all of my open windows in a sort of 3D isometric view on the screen.
 You're supposed to be able to click on the one you want to bring to the forefront.
 The one that comes forward is not always the one I click on.
 Most times, but not always.

 • If you've been in the habit of customizing your Start Menu, you'll have an entirely new folder structure to learn on the hard drive.
-This cannot possibly serve any real purpose except that it prevent some Microsoft developers from having to rewrite a bunch of code they screwed up.
+This cannot possibly serve any real purpose except that it prevents some Microsoft developers from having to rewrite a bunch of code they screwed up.
 Furthermore, consider the changes as a whole which have been made to the 'c:\documents and settings' and 'c:\program files' structures which many users were just beginning to comprehend after years of using Windows 2000 and Windows XP.
+Another feature of XP/2000 that's completely gone is the ability to add shortcuts to folders in the Start Menu which flyout.
+You have to make shortcuts to each of your files individually.
+Try that with 50 files.

 • What on Earth did they do to the 'My Documents' folder?!!!
 What are libraries?!!!
 I can't find documents that I just created seconds ago!!!